alienresident/Video-Portfolio/README.md

 	$footer_text = '<a href="https://github.com/alienresident/Video-Portfolio">Video Portfolio</a> (Github)';

 #### Prettify Names and Add Playlist Descriptions
-	$names_file = 'names.txt';
+	$names_file = $root_dir . 'names.txt';
-	$playlist_descriptions_file = 'descriptions.txt';
+	$playlist_descriptions_file = $root_dir . 'descriptions.txt';

+Detailed description of these files and how they work see the section [Escaping or Substituting Characters in File and Folder Names](#escaping-or-substituting-characters-in-file-and-folder-names) above.

 ### Advanced Configurable Variables

 	$offline = false; // for development only: use a local copy of jQuery rather than the Google CDN

-If your developing locally with no internet connection set this to true.
-Otherwise you can ignore this.
+If your developing locally with no internet connection set this to true otherwise you can ignore this.

 #### Filename variables
 	$dir_offset_start = 3; // remove the first 'n' characters from the directory name i.e. 3 = '01_' from O1_Artwork